-Where a council does not operate civil parking enforcement, it is the police - and not the council - who enforce parking restrictions on the street, so we could not get involved.
-Councils may issue excess charge certificates in places such as council-operated car parks.
+In th few areas where a council does not operate civil parking enforcement, the council may issue an excess charge certificate in places such as council-operated car parks.
 Documents in such cases will refer to the Road Traffic Regulation Act 1984.
 These are criminal matters and can ultimately be defended in the magistrates' court.
+In these areas, the police enforce parking restrictions on the street, so we could not get involved.

 I have paid the penalty charge to avoid it increasing, but I still want to contest it.
 As I no longer have the right of appeal, can you investigate?

 Parliament provided you with the right of appeal to an independent parking adjudicator and we usually expect people to use that right to challenge penalty charges.
 Had you wanted to challenge the penalty charge notice, you chould have used the appeals process.
 The fact that you have lost the right of appeal as a result of paying the penalty charge does not change this; it is very unlikely that we will investigate your complaint.

 How do I complain?

 You should check with the council as soon as possible about your appeal rights as there are time limits for appealing.
 Because the process for dealing with challenges to penalty charges is laid down by law and leads to an independent appeal, a council will not usually deal with such matters through its complaints procedure.
 Further, the existence of appeal rights (whether or not you use them) will usually mean that we cannot help you.

 If you do complain to us, you should normally do so within 12 months of realising that the council has done something wrong.